Colombia police seize $329 mln in property, bank accounts tied to stolen oil | Headlines

 Police seized houses, apartments, boats, vehicles and four refineries earlier this week, as well as 17 bank accounts - Colombian and international - valued at 20.3 billion pesos ($5.14 million).
 To sell the stolen oil, criminal groups mixed it with legally-bought crude so it could be exported via front companies, police said.

+Thousands of barrels of oil are stolen from Colombia's pipelines each day, often by criminal gangs who refine it into a bootleg fuel known as pategrillo for use in making cocaine or running machinery in illegal mining.
+The practice of perforating pipelines and storing oil in pools in the jungle is an environmental disaster, Reuters reported last year, after visiting clandestine refineries in Narino province.

+"Businessmen and technicians are involved and the National Liberation Army (ELN) is clearly linked due to its illegal activities of hydrocarbon theft and attacks against the Cano Limon-Covenas pipeline," said independent energy analyst Katherine Casas, referring to a rebel group that regularly bombs pipelines.
+Police seized houses, apartments, boats, vehicles and four refineries earlier this week, as well as 17 bank accounts - Colombian and international - valued at 20.3 billion pesos ($5.14 million).

+To sell the stolen oil, criminal groups mixed it with legally-bought crude so it could be exported via front companies, police said.
 Colombia's majority state-owned oil company Ecopetrol was the main victim of the scheme, costing it 60 billion pesos, police added.

-The company did not immediately respond to questions on the matter.
+"From 2013 to 2023, 9,925 illegal valves have been removed from Ecopetrol Group's transportation systems," the company said in a statement, adding that it was working with the government and security forces to tackle illegal operations.
+The gangs stole crude from Colombia's Cano Limon-Covenas pipeline which runs parallel to the border with Venezuela.
+It was processed elsewhere before being sold nationally or smuggled to the Pacific port city of Buenaventura and exported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)